 A U-shaped bed rail can highly decrease the risk of a fall, however, if you need more complete protection, you should have a look at extendable bed rails (here is a great example).

 FYI – Bed rails can be really effective, however, they always should be used with caution in the case of elderly people with dementia or physical limitations to avoid entrapment.
-If you want to use rails in the case of elderly adults who are at a high-risk for entrapment, I suggest you also have a look at FDA recommendations.
+If you want to use rails in the case of elderly adults who are at high risk for entrapment, I suggest you also have a look at FDA recommendations.

 3. Switch to a Mattress with Raised Perimeter